Modi meets Danish PM; discusses bilateral co-op as well as matters of regional and global interests | Law-Order

 Denmark is home to a robust Indian diaspora of 16,000 people.

+Later in the evening, Modi met Queen Margrethe II of Denmark and felicitated her on the occasion of the Golden Jubilee of her reign.

-On Wednesday, Modi will take part in the 2nd India-Nordic Summit along with Prime Ministers of Denmark, Iceland, Finland, Sweden and Norway where they will take stock of the cooperation since the First India-Nordic Summit in 2018.
+On Wednesday, Modi will attend the 2nd India-Nordic Summit along with Prime Ministers of Denmark, Iceland, Finland, Sweden and Norway where they will take stock of the cooperation since the First India-Nordic Summit in 2018.

 ''The Summit will focus on subjects like post-pandemic economic recovery, climate change, innovation and technology, renewable energy, the evolving global security scenario and India-Nordic cooperation in the Arctic region,'' Modi had said.